> Competition Bureau Enforcement | CANADIAN COMPETITION LAW

 COMPETITION LAW ENFORCEMENT

 The Competition Bureau has significant powers to investigate potential violations of the Competition Act.
-These include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies or individuals to produce documents or responses to written information requests.
+These include the ability to obtain court orders to search premises and seize documents, search and seize computer records, tap phone lines, compel individuals to testify under oath or require companies and individuals to produce documents or responses to written information requests.

-CIVIL MATTERS & CRIMINAL OFFENCES
+CIVIL MATTERS AND CRIMINAL OFFENCES

 The Commissioner of Competition is also responsible for investigating and initiating applications relating to potential violations of the Competition Act’s civil reviewable matters sections.